-Transactions where the goods do not leave the country, payment is received in Indian Rupees or in foreign exchange and are regarded for limited purposes of FTP to be similar to exports.
+Transactions where the goods do not leave the country, payment is received in Indian Rupees or in free foreign exchange and [Supply of goods as specified in Paragraph 7.02 of Foreign Trade Policy 2015-2020 shall be regarded as "Deemed Exports" provided goods are manufactured in India.] are regarded for limited purposes of FTP to be similar to exports.
 This is a fiction that cannot be extended beyond the purview of FTP.